 - Write a draft networking email to send to potential contacts.

 - Grow and maintain your network.
 Identify contacts that you can speak with regarding your career interests, and who can share information about their position or company.

 - Reach out to contacts, and conduct informational interviews - stay in touch throughout the year.

 - Develop a comprehensive strategy to make sure you are staying on track with your job search or graduate school applications.
 Develop and use selection criteria to conduct a targeted search.
 Identify your industry or academic program, organizations, geographic preferences, and job target.

 - Set realistic goals for your job search activity that you will complete within a structured time frame.
 For example, contact 3 new people and submit 10 resumes each week.

 Apply for Opportunities

-- Be aware of deadlines and make sure all application materials are ready to go
+- Identify important deadlines and make sure all application materials are ready to go well in advance.

 - Graduate programs - resume, personal statement, recommendation letters, test scores, transcripts, and any supplemental materials a school might request